-With the same logic, we can say sparsity is not an on-demand property for debugging, validating, and eliminating bias in XAI systems.
-We can imagine cases where longer sentences can give us more information about algorithm performance.
-For example, in a counterfactual explanation, an explanation recommends changing ten features in a patient to be classified as a low-risk heart disease patient rather than a high-risk patient.
-Eight features out of 10 are related to the patient's job life, such as decreasing working hours and stress level.
-With this long explanation that is not meeting the sparsity property, we can say the system overweighted patients' job features rather than recommending changing patients' weight, eating habits, etc. For intervention purposes, sparsity is a desirable property.
-In general, sparsity is a preferred property when a non-expert user is involved; otherwise, it is not.
-Since shorter explanations are more understandable, they will earn more trust.
-Same as before, there is no law requirement regarding sparsity, but it can be applied as a requirement.
+\item Sparsity: with the same logic mentioned for the low run-time property, we can assert that sparsity is not an on-demand property for debugging, validating, and eliminating bias in XAI systems.
+We can envision scenarios where longer sentences can provide more information about algorithm performance.
+For instance, in a counterfactual explanation, a recommendation suggests changing ten features in a patient to classify them as a low-risk heart disease patient rather than a high-risk patient.
+Eight out of these ten features are related to the patient's job life, such as reducing working hours and stress levels.
+With this lengthy explanation that does not adhere to the sparsity property, we can argue that the system has over-weighted the importance of patients' job features instead of suggesting changes to variables like weight, eating habits, etc. For intervention purposes, sparsity is a desirable property.
+In general, sparsity is a preferred characteristic when a non-expert user is involved; otherwise, it is not a critical feature.
+Since shorter explanations are more understandable, they garner more trust.
+Similar to low run time, there is no legal requirement regarding sparsity, but it can be implemented as a requirement.

-Causality and correlation between features is an important property that many XAI methods currently do not possess.
-This property is crucial for changing the output of AI systems and for complete validation of the system.
-XAI should be able to explain the causality between features to ensure that the AI algorithm understands it correctly.
+\item Causality: causality and correlation between features are important properties that many XAI methods currently lack~\cite{verma2020counterfactual}.
+This attribute is crucial for altering the output of AI systems and for the comprehensive validation of the system.
+XAI should be able to explain the causality between features to ensure that the AI algorithm interprets it correctly.
 While other validation methods, such as checking for bias, can be useful, examining causality is essential for complete validation.
 Therefore, the ability to explain causality is a desirable property for all AI applications.